fabien-roquet/MEOP_process/docs/batch_processing.md

 - `runs/<timestamp>/summary.csv`: machine-readable summary

 The state file is what makes the runner resumable.
-A deployment marked `success` is skipped on the next run unless `--force` is used.
+A deployment marked `success` is skipped on the next run only if its canonical outputs still exist under `data/data_prof/`, unless `--force` is used.
+A batch run reconciles `latest/deployment_status.json` against the filesystem at startup and prunes stale successful entries whose outputs have been deleted.
 Deployments marked `failed` are attempted again on the next run.

 ## Metadata summary refresh